AnoukSmet/Dog-Health-Tracker/README.md

 * As a user, I would like to be able to register for the website so I can have my personal environment.
 * As a user, I want to login after I created an account and see my previous inserted information.
 * As a user, I would like to have a personal profile for my dog.
-* As a user, I would like to track activity, food and weigth.
+* As a user, I would like to track activity, food and weight.
 * As a user, I want to be able to add as many logs as I want, even multiple per day (morning and evening for example)
 * As a user, I would like to have a dashboard where I can have a good overview.
 * As a user, I want to be able to search on date to get specific data.